cloud-ark/kubeplus/README.rst

 PlatformStack Operator
 -----------------------

-In order to define all resources of a platform stack as a unit, KubePlus provides a CRD/Operator of its own.
+Creating platform stacks requires treating the set of resources that represent a stack as a unit.
+For this purpose KubePlus provides a CRD/Operator of its own.
 This CRD/Operator defines the ``PlatformStack`` Custom Resource.
 This Custom Resource enables application developers to define all the stack resources as a unit, along with the inter-dependencies between them.
 The dependency information is used by mutating webhook to prevent out-of-order creation of resources.
-Note that as per Kubernetes's level-based reconciliation philosophy, the ordering between resource creations should not matter.
-However, it is possible that CRDs/Operators may not satisfy this requirement.
-In such a case preventing out-of-order resource creation is helpful.
 PlatformStack Operator does not actually deploy any resources defined in a stack.
 Resource creation is done normally using 'kubectl'.

 .. image:: ./docs/platform-stack1.png
    :scale: 10%